If you’ve visited The Farmer’s Lamp before, you know where we stand on the GMO issue. But why do we feel this way?

 You read it in article after article.
 “There just haven’t been enough studies.”
 You’ll also read scientists say there is no risk to humans from GMOs.
 Is this true?

 There have been multiple studies conducted in several countries.
 The few studies done here in the U.S.A. seem to have been conducted by scientists who work for the biotech firms.
-The studies from other countries have been ignored, banned, or called out as fraud.
+The studies from other countries have been ignored, banned, or called out as a fraud.

 In light of these studies and from the questionable practices of U.S. based biotech companies, several more countries have banned them this year.
 They join over 63 other countries who have bans and/or labeling laws.
 Russia, France, Scotland, Latvia, Germany, and Greece are the most recent countries to enact bans on GMOs.* In an open letter to the Scottish Minister, Richard Lochhead, 30 scientists and specialists have voiced their support for the Scottish ban on the cultivation of GMOs in Scotland.*